ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 ## Generate a Ballerina service from an OpenAPI definition

-This is named as the design-first approach.
+This is named as the `design-first approach`.
 To generate only the Ballerina service, you can use the following CLI command of the OpenAPI tool.

 ```bash
 $ bal openapi -i <openapi-contract> --mode service